 We believe diversity is a strength and embrace a core vision that a diverse, equitable, and inclusive culture is imperative to enable us to better serve our Members, stakeholders, and communities.
-As such, we seek to promote a work environment where all people can thrive, and are committed to diversity, equity, and inclusion, or DE&I, at all levels, from our employees, management and executive leadership to our board of directors.
+As such, we seek to promote a work environment where all people can thrive, and are committed to diversity, equity, and inclusion, or DEI, at all levels, from our employees, management and executive leadership to our board of directors.

-Our DE&I strategy is currently focused on creating opportunities to further recruit and support diverse talent at all levels, encouraging belonging, and embedding equity throughout our culture and operations.
-Current initiatives include the implementation of a global applicant tracking system to deepen our commitment to fair recruitment processes, offering unconscious bias trainings for all employees, and the expansion of existing employee networks to provide support to our employees.
-Additionally, in 2021 we set diversity goals and targets for women in leadership roles globally and for racial and ethnic minorities in leadership roles in the U.S.
+Our DEI strategy is currently focused on creating opportunities to further recruit and support diverse talent at all levels, encouraging inclusion and belonging, and embedding equity throughout our culture and operations.
+Current initiatives include the implementation of a global applicant tracking system to deepen our commitment to fair recruitment processes, offering unconscious bias trainings for all employees, the expansion of existing employee networks which help employees build community and foster a culture of belonging, and further development and involvement of Global and Regional DEI Councils to drive DEI progress.
+Additionally, we have set diversity goals and targets for women in leadership roles globally and for racial and ethnic minorities in leadership roles in the U.S.